cafe-desktop/ctk/win32/vs10/README.txt

-It is recommended that one builds the dependencies with VS10 as far as possible, especially those from and using the CTK+ stack (i.e. GLib, Cairo, ATK, Pango, CDK-Pixbuf), so that crashes caused by mixing calls to different CRTs can be kept at a minimum.
+It is recommended that one builds the dependencies with VS10 as far as possible, especially those from and using the CTK+ stack (i.e. GLib, Cairo, ATK, Pango, GDK-Pixbuf), so that crashes caused by mixing calls to different CRTs can be kept at a minimum.

 zlib, libpng, and Cairo do contain support for compiling under VS10 using VS project files and/or makefiles at this time of writing, For the CTK+ stack, VS10 project files are either available under
-$(srcroot)/build/vs10 in the case of GLib (stable/unstable), ATK (stable/unstable) and CDK-Pixbuf (unstable), and should be in the next unstable version of Pango.
+$(srcroot)/build/vs10 in the case of GLib (stable/unstable), ATK (stable/unstable) and GDK-Pixbuf (unstable), and should be in the next unstable version of Pango.
 There is no known official VS10 build support for fontconfig (along with freetype and expat) and gettext-runtime, so please use the binaries from: